utrad-ical/circus-docs/docs/dev/cs/execution.md

 }
 ```

-THe [built-in display reference page](./displays/index.md) explains how to prepare your `results.json` for each display.
+The [built-in display reference pages](./displays/index.md) explain how to prepare your `results.json` for each display.

+If you are planning to build a custom Display using React, you can store any data in `results.json`.
+See: [Custom Result Display](./custom-display.md)

 ## Other Restrictions

 - For security reasons, your plug-in will not have network access.
-All the data required to process the input image must be contained in the Docker image.
+All the data (e.g., trained parameter files) required to process the input image must be contained in the Docker image.
-- The container will be deleted after the plug-in ends.
+- The container will be deleted after the plug-in ends regardless of whether it succeeded or failed.